Carlton Inn: Demolition

 In August 2016, the hotel was purchased for $4.76 million ($1.76 million above reserve) by a company known as '160 Leicester Pty Ltd', owned by Stefce Kutlesovski and Raman Shaqiri.
-A suspicious fire broke out in the hotel on 8 October, and on Saturday morning 15 October, demolition was commenced by Shaq Demolitions and Excavations.
-A Melbourne City Council official attended the site and spoke to Stefce Kutlesovski, who was on site overseeing the demolition, and told him to cease the demolition.
-Stefce Kutlesovski refused, responding “It’s my site, I can do whatever I want.”
+A fire was deliberately lit inside the hotel on 8 October, and on Saturday morning 15 October, demolition was commenced by Shaq Demolitions and Excavations.
+A Melbourne City Council official attended the site and spoke to Kutlesovski, who was on site overseeing the demolition, and told him to cease the demolition.
+Kutlesovski refused, responding "It's my site, I can do whatever I want."
 A stop order was then issued by the City of Melbourne officer on Saturday, but the demolition contractors returned on Sunday, ignored it and completed the demolition.

-Court action against Kutlesovski and Shaqiri

-Following the demolition, the two were fined over $600,000 for breaches of the Environment Protection Act for illegal dumping of asbestos contaminated material following a successful prosecution by the EPA.
-Other charges by other regulators such as the Victorian Building Authority and Melbourne City Council are being pursued separately so further significantly fines may follow.
-The magistrate said in court he would have jailed them, but the law only allowed for fines.
-Raman Shaqiri was admonished in the court for smirking and trying to out-stare the magistrate.
-Stefce Kutlesovski and Raman Shaqiri removed asbestos from the site and dumped it on another location, near a school and residential buildings, endangering the people in the vicinity.